Alert-ME: An Explainability-Driven Defense Against Adversarial Examples in Transformer-Based Text Classification: EDIT Framework

-Our method for computing $A_\mathrm{maps}$ and $I_\mathrm{grad}$ is inspired by the latest seminal work in computer vision \cite{chefer2021generic}.
-In that work, the authors captured the contribution of each token (word/ sub-word) to the predicted label $y_{pred}$ to explain the prediction of the $T_m$ models, as shown in Figure~\ref{AttentionMap}.
-Figure~\ref{AttentionMap} highlights the relevance of each words with to the predicted label $y_{pred}$ obtained by this method.
-We have chosen this explainability method because it is computationally efficient and does not require additional training or modification of the original transformer model.
-However, unlike this work, we have explored the $A_\mathrm{maps}$ and $I_\mathrm{grad}$ distributions across all words to differentiate original versus adversarial examples instead of explainability.
-Moreover, we have only considered self-attention-based transformer models due to their popularity in text classification tasks \cite{soyalp2021improving}.
-Nevertheless, our work can be extended to other transformer architectures.
-Algorithm \ref{explain} summarizes the process of generating explainability maps: Firstly, we initialize $A_\mathrm{maps}$ and $I_\mathrm{grad}$ with an identity matrix $\mathit{I}{nxn}$, where $n$ denotes the number of words in $E$.
-It signifies that initially, each word is important to itself (the basis of the self-attention model).
-After that, we obtain attention weights $A\mathrm{weights}^l$ across each layer of the $T_m$ model, which signify the relative importance of each word or sub-word in $E$ for each other word or sub-word in $E$.
-These attention weights $A_\mathrm{w}^l$ are computed by taking the dot product of a query vector $q$ with a set of key vectors $k$ that represent each word or sub-word in $E$, and then applying a softmax function to normalize the resulting scores.
-Here, the $q$ vectors represent the current location the model is attending to, whereas the $k$ vectors represent different positions or contexts in the input sequence that may be relevant for the current task.
-After that, the attention gradients $\nabla A_\mathrm{w}^l$ are quantified by taking the derivative of the output $y_\mathrm{pred}$ with respect to the attention weights $A_\mathrm{w}^l$.
-Finally, $A_\mathrm{maps}$ is determined using the Hadamard product of attention weights and attention gradients, which are then averaged across all the heads in $l$ after removing negative contributions.
-Similarly, $I_\mathrm{grad}$ is calculated by averaging $\nabla A_\mathrm{w}^l$ across all the heads in $l$, and negative values are clamped.
-The outputs of this module are $dxk$ dimensional, $A_\mathrm{maps}$ and $I_\mathrm{grad}$ for all examples $k$.
+In this step, we calculate $A_\mathrm{maps}$ and $I_\mathrm{grad}$ distributions for each word $n$ in an input sequence $E$. $A_\mathrm{maps}$ gauges word importance based on attention, reflecting weights for a prediction $y_{pred}$. $I_\mathrm{grad}$ assesses input word significance, revealing sensitivity.
+Inspired by recent work in computer vision \cite{chefer2021generic}, our method efficiently computes these distributions without additional training or modification, extending to differentiate original from adversarial examples in self-attention-based transformer models popular in text classification.
+Algorithm \ref{explain} summarizes the generation of explainability maps.
+Initially, $A_\mathrm{map}$ and $I_\mathrm{grad}$ are initialized with an identity matrix $I_\mathrm{n*n}$ to denote the self-importance of each word in the input sequence $E$.
+Attention weights $A_\mathrm{w}^l$ across each layer of the $T_m'$ model reflect the relative importance of each word or sub-word in $E$.
+These $A\mathrm{w}^l$ are computed using the dot product of a query vector $q$ and key vectors $k$, followed by softmax normalization.
+Attention gradients $\nabla A_\mathrm{w}^l$ are obtained by computing the derivative of the output $y_\mathrm{pred}$ with respect to the attention weights $A_\mathrm{w}^l$. $A_\mathrm{maps}$ is determined by the Hadamard product of attention weights and gradients, averaged across all heads in $l$ after excluding negative contributions.
+Similarly, $I_\mathrm{grad}$ is calculated by averaging $\nabla A_\mathrm{w}^l$ across all heads in $l$, clamping negative values.
+The module outputs $d*k$ dimensional results, providing $A_\mathrm{map}$ and $I_\mathrm{grad}$ for all examples $k$.